sandialabs/chama/documentation/impact.rst

-The example shows that Scenario S1 was detected by Sensor A at time 30 (units of time depend on the transport simulation).
+The example shows that Scenario S1 was detected by Sensor A at time 30 (units of time depend on the simulation).
 Scenario S1 was also detected by Sensor B and time 30 and Sensor C at times 10, 20, 30 and 40.
 Scenario S2 was detected by Sensors A, B, and C. Scenario S3 was detected by Sensors A, B, and C. Sensor D did not detect any scenarios.